flaviomrjr/prometheus/README.md

 * Click on the "incoming webhook integration" link
 * Select which channel
 * Click on Add Incoming WebHooks integration
-* Copy the Webhook URL into the `alertmanager/config.yml` URL section
+* Copy the Webhook URL into the [/alertmanager/config.yml](alertmanager/config.yml) URL section
 * Fill in Slack channel

 View Prometheus alerts `http://<Host IP Address>:9090/alerts`
 View Alert Manager `http://<Host IP Address>:9093`

 ## Add Additional Datasources
 The Prometheus Datasource is being provisioned automagically.
-The `/grafana/provisioning/datasources` directory contains the `datasources` that will be added.
+The [/grafana/provisioning/datasources](grafana/provisioning/datasources) directory contains the **datasources** that will be added.

 If you need add a new Datasource in order to connect Grafana to Prometheus